Systems / lead response

 How fast should you respond to a new lead?
 The 5-minute rule

 Respond within five minutes.
 Wait thirty and you're a hundred times less likely to ever reach them.
-Here's the data behind the 5-minute rule — and the honest truth about why hitting it by hand is impossible while you're running a business.
+Here's the data behind the 5-minute rule, plus the honest truth about why hitting it by hand is impossible while you're running a business.

 Respond to a new lead within five minutes.
 That's the whole answer.
 Hit five minutes instead of thirty and you're about 100 times more likely to actually reach that person, and 21 times more likely to qualify them.
-Wait an hour and the odds collapse.
-The catch nobody tells you: five minutes, every time, by hand, is impossible while you're running a business — so the real answer isn't "be faster," it's a system that fires the first reply for you in seconds.
+Wait an hour and the odds fall off a cliff.
+The hard part is that five minutes, every time, by hand, is impossible while you're running a business.
+The win comes from a system that fires the first reply for you in seconds.

-There's no judgment call here.
-The research is old, large, and has been replicated for nearly two decades: the faster you respond, the more leads turn into customers, and the curve falls off a cliff almost immediately.
+Within five minutes.
+There's no judgment call here: the research is old, large, and has held up for nearly two decades.
+The faster you respond, the more leads turn into customers, and the curve drops off a cliff almost immediately.

 100×